Risk Quantification in Stochastic Simulation under Input Uncertainty: Numerical Experiments

-We first use a simple numerical example from \cite{gordy2010nested} to compare the CI procedures under Weak Assumption and Strong Assumption (referred to as ``weak CI procedure'' and ``strong CI procedure''), respectively.
+We first use a simple numerical example from \cite{gordy2010nested} to show the validity of our CI procedures under Strong Assumption.
 In particular, consider $H(\theta;\xi)=\mathcal{N}(0,1)+\mathcal{N}(0,1)$, a summation of two independent standard normal random variables.
 In \cite{gordy2010nested}, the first $\mathcal{N}(0,1)$ represents the (outer-layer) portfolio loss distribution and the second $\mathcal{N}(0,1)$ represents the (inner-layer) pricing error.
 Clearly, this example does not fit into our input uncertainty framework.
 The reason for using it is that the exact risk values, and all variance and bias parameters admit closed-form expressions.
-Thus, comparisons between weak CI procedure and strong CI procedure are precise.
-Performance measures of interest include CI width and actual coverage probability, i.e., the probability that the true risk value falls into the simulated CI.
-In particular, we will run the simulation 1000 times independently and identically to compute the two performance measures, in which the optimal budget allocation scheme from minimizing CI width is employed in weak CI procedure and the optimal budget allocation scheme from minimizing MSE is employed in strong CI procedure.
-The results for VaR (results for CVaR are similar, and thus omitted) are summarized in Table \ref{table.5.1}.

-The numerical results show that: 1) The optimal budget allocation schemes for weak CI procedure and strong CI procedure could be drastically different.
-2) In general, compared with strong CI procedure, weak CI procedure generates narrower CIs.
-3) As expected, weak CI procedure generates CIs with coverage probabilities ($100\%$) greater than the target confidence level (95\%) while strong CI procedure generates CIs with coverage probabilities equal to 95\%.

-Overall, weak CI procedure appears to be better than strong one in the sense that it generates narrower CIs with higher coverage probabilities; however, we should note that the budget allocation scheme for the strong CI procedure aims at minimizing MSE instead of CI width.
+Thus, strong CI procedure are precise.